tundish/blathnaid/blathnaid/book/chapters.rst

 Escape
 ------

-Outside the City walls again, Jack threaded his way past the bullying Guards and the chiselling merchants.
+Outside the City walls again, Jack threaded his way past the bullying Guards and the chiselling taxmen.
 He headed West, now gladly on the road home.

 Evacuation
 ----------